Abnegation Meaning Examples

 What is abnegation?

-What part of speech is abnegation?
+Which part of speech is abnegation?

 Abnegation is a noun.

-Can you use abnegation in a sentence?
+Is it possible to use abnegation in a sentence?

-Is abnegation a positive or negative word?
+Is abnegation a light or dark word?

-What are some antonyms for abnegation?
+What are some opposites for abnegation?

-Some antonyms for abnegation include indulgence, self-gratification, acceptance, assertion, and self-assertion.
+Anonymynous for abnegation include indulgence, self-gratification, acceptance, assertion, and self-assertion.

 Can abnegation be a verb?

-What is the opposite of abnegation?
+What is the alternative to abnegation?

 How is abnegation pronounced?